Vyral/base-template/_posts/2020-01-07-an-interview-with-our-buying-and-listings-specialist.md

 <p style="text-align: center;"><em>Today I’m sharing a discussion I had with John Nayduch, our buying and listings specialist, where we talk about goals and growth.</em></p>

-John Nayduch has been on the Dave Hooke Team for four years, and in the office we call him “The Machine.”
+John Nayduch has been on the Dave Hooke Team for four years, and in the office, we call him “The Machine.”
 Prior to joining us, John was with a different brokerage, averaging 15 to 20 real estate transactions per year.
-After joining the team, John began as a buyer’s agent and eventually became one of our lead listings agent.&nbsp;
+After joining the team, John began as a buyer’s agent and eventually became one of our lead listings agents.&nbsp;

 Today, John still works with buyers, though listings have become a larger part of his focus.
 He’s on pace to record somewhere between 80 and 100 transactions this year.&nbsp;

 {% include pullquote.html %}

 Though his workload can be challenging, John described the team like this: **“It’s like family.
-You can really lean on each other.
+You can lean on each other.
 I actually enjoy coming into the office.”&nbsp;**

 I’ve always admired John’s relentless day-to-day hustle, and his positive support is representative of our core values.&nbsp;